iskenderunlu/Effects-of-Music-on-Human-Brain/README.md

 # Effects-of-Music-on-Human-Brain

+This is a Computer Human Interface Project.
 We have labeled the songs' emotions according to EEG Datasets.